cynosura/my-settings/sublime-text/Data/Packages/Theme - soda/README.md

 To configure Sublime Text 2 to use the theme:

-* Open your Sublime Text 2 User Global Preferences file `Sublime Text 2 -> Preferences -> Global Settings - User`
+* For Sublime Text 2 (Build 2174) and later - Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`.
+For earlier builds - Open your User Global Settings Preferences file `Sublime Text 2 -> Preferences -> Global Settings - User`
 * Add (or update) your theme entry to be `"theme": "Soda Light.sublime-theme"` or `"theme": "Soda Dark.sublime-theme"`

-### Example User Global Settings
+### Example User Settings

     {
         "theme": "Soda Light.sublime-theme"